Destroyaa96/container-blocker/README.md

 2. Place the mod JAR file in your `.minecraft/mods` folder
 3. Launch Minecraft
 4. Edit `config/blocked_items.json` to configure blocked items (optional)

+**Note**: This mod requires installation on **both client and server** for full functionality.
+The shelf/pot blocking features require the client-side component.

 ## Building from Source